 The new rules are expected to reduce child poverty in the US by half and reduce racial disparities by making funds available to more Black and Hispanic families.
 Learn everything you need to know about the Child Tax Credit below.

 The Child Tax Credit is a deduction from income taxes due in a flat amount for each dependent child in a family and has been around for years.
 However, in March of 2021, Congress passed some changes in the Child Tax Credit as part of the American Rescue Plan.

 The revised Child Tax Credit acts as an economic stimulus to help families that may have lost jobs or income because of the pandemic and the widespread business closings that were implemented to stop the spread of the disease.

-There are some significant changes to the Child Tax Credit 2021:
+There are some significant changes to the Child Tax Credit for the 2022 tax year:

-- Higher amount – The amount used to be a maximum of $2,000 per qualifying child.
-Now, the maximum is almost double at $3,600.
+- Lower amount – The maximum amount is $2,000 per qualifying child.